How to Find Voiceover Work

 Talent agents don't cost you a penny unless they make money for you.
 Most of them have a lot more voice actors trying to get on the roster than they can represent.
 The cream rises to the top.
 Be the cream.

 Learn about marketplace ("pay to play") sites.

-Voices dot com, Voice123, The Voice Realm, VO Planet, acx dot com - these are some of the sites that connect "voice seekers" with voice actors - for a fee.
+Voice123, Voquent, The Voice Realm, VO Planet, ACX dot com - these are some of the sites that connect "voice seekers" with voice actors - for a fee.
 And then maybe some more fees.
 If you have a home studio and you have a lot of time to watch the computer screen for new jobs to be posted (so you can be one of the first dozen or so to respond), this method may work for you.
 Even so, this is probably going to be "supplemental" income, not the bulk of your work.

 List yourself on free sites.